curiousest/curiousest.github.io/_drafts/2025-03-22-our-lady-of-the-immaculate-commitment.md

 Mary was inside.

 She was large.
 So large that it was hard to tell what was the room and what was *her*.
-Her whole back and waist-down was server racks, while her front waist-up appeared human to Drone.
+Her whole back and waist-down was server racks, while her front waist-up appeared human.
 She had limbs and a body that moved and gestured for him to come closer, but she was physically attached to her compute cluster.

 Mary.
 Our Lady of the Immaculate Commitment.
 The brood mother who has man-childs and not children.
 She nurtured the liquid Nausea.
 It was her milk, synthesized from within her, it flowed out from her, and she offered it to her man-childs to suckle.
 Her drones.
 She spread the scent of Nausea so her drones could follow the trail back to her, light-headed from the pain in their thirst to dissociate.